Rock Creek Park

 - Did someone more or less create it à la Central Park in New York City?

 - What different areas comprise the park?

 Discover answers to these questions (and more) during this invigorating 3.5-mile excursion.

 Led by Brian

-Wear hiking shoes and be prepared to walk uphill and down, climb some stairs and (possibly) cross over a stream.
+Wear hiking shoes and be prepared to walk uphill and down, and climb some stairs.
+The hike route will often be uneven and/or bumpy.

 Did you know?
 Rock Creek is America’s oldest natural urban national park and its third-oldest national park.
 This 2014 Washington Post feature paid tribute to the park's centennial.

 "Enjoyed an excellent hike through Rick Creek park - as ever good company with fellow walkers and well curated commentary that adds significantly to the enjoyment.
 Highly recommended." - TripAdvisor reviewer